ntran1321/jQueryCalculator/README.md

 This is my week 11 project for Skill Distillery.
-The calculator was created using JavaScript and the jQuery library.
+This simple calculator was created using JavaScript and the jQuery library.
+The user is able to perform simple calculations by clicking the screen or by inputting numbers from the keyboard.
+This project was a demonstration of using JS to create a dynamic webpage by manipulating the DOM.